Master of Urban Planning

 Core courses

-Core courses include all planning studios as well as those that teach foundational knowledge in urban planning, such as research methods, urban economics and history.
+Core courses include all planning studios as well as those that teach foundational knowledge in urban planning, such as research methods, urban data science, urban economics, history and theory.
 The physical planning studios occupy a central space in the core curriculum as this is where students are challenged to translate what they have learnt into spatial thinking and integrative problem-solving.

 Electives

-Students can select up to six electives from a list of graduate-level courses.
-This allows students to pursue his/her interests and find a path towards future specialisation.
+Students can select up to five elective courses from a list of graduate-level courses.
+This allows students to pursue their interests and find a path towards future specialisation.
 The list of electives may change every year depending on availability.
 Students can also take electives outside of the list based on their interests and future plans, subject to approval from the programme directors.

 SEMESTER 1